edgepointlearning/edgepointlearning.github.io/collections/_posts/2020-04-08-how-to-motivate-employees.md

 permalink: /blog/how-to-motivate-employees/
 author: { name: Corey Bleich }
 image: blog/2020-04-08-how-to-motivate-employees.jpg
-excerpt: How to motivate employees to get on board with your vision for the future?
+meta: How to motivate employees to get on board with your vision for the future?
 Here are five creative ways to motivate your employees that work.
 ---

 Motivating employees isn't easy, but it's vital